dell/csi-volumegroup-snapshotter/README.md

 ```
 To deploy CSM Volume Group Snapshotter with the driver, the following changes are required:
 1. Enable CSM Volume Group Snapshotter by changing the vgsnapshotter.enabled boolean to true.
-2. In the image field, put the location of the image you created in the above steps, or link to one already built.
+2. In the vgsnapshotter.image field, put the location of the image you created following the steps in the build section, or link to one already built.
-3. Install driver with `csi_install.sh` script
+3. Install/upgrade the driver normally.
+You should now have VGS successfully deployed with the driver!

 ## Volume Group Snapshot CRD Create
 In Kubernetes, volume group snapshot objects are represented as instances of VolumeGroupSnapshot CRD.